damianhakert/damianhakert.github.io/source/posts/2016-04-11-gitlab-8-dot-5-dot-10-released.html.md

-It was possible for an attacker to bypass password authentication of users that have 2FA enabled, and consequently sign in as a different user without knowing their password, if they could guess the user's current six-digit 2FA validation code.
+It was possible for an attacker to bypass password authentication of users that have 2FA enabled, and consequently sign in as a different user without knowing their password, if he could guess the user's current six-digit 2FA validation code.

 It was also possible to enumerate users and check if they have 2FA enabled,